kappadotmeme/kappa-sdk/docs/Read me-DEPLOYER.md

 A React component for launching tokens on Sui with the Kappa protocol.
 Supports default Kappa modules and third-party/partner modules via configuration.
 Provides Standalone, Embedded, and Integrated variants.

+> **✨ Automatic WASM Loading**: The widget includes bundled WebAssembly (WASM) for Move bytecode compilation.
+The WASM loads automatically from the NPM package - no manual setup required!
+See [WASM-BUNDLING.md](./WASM-BUNDLING.md) for advanced configuration.

 ## Installation

 ```bash